radikalex/Proyecto-Backend/README.md

 3 - You should rename the "config-example.json" file to "config.json"
 > Then edit the "development" fields with your "name", "password", "db name" and "secret word".

+4 - Create Database
+> sequelize db:create

-4 - Database Migration
+5 - Database Migration
 > sequelize db:migrate

-5 - Running the Seeder
+6 - Running the Seeder
 > sequelize db:seed:all

-6 - The project is ready to start
+7 - The project is ready to start
 > npm start

 # 📷 Preview